 There were 3,294 deaths from prostate cancer recorded in 2011, making it the fourth leading cause of death among Australian males.

 The good news is that prostate cancer 5-year survival is high and has improved from 59% in 1986 to 90% in 2007, and is on the rise with treatments such as Robotic Prostatectomy.

 In a short video below, Dr Phillip Katelaris explains the effectiveness of Robotic Prostatectomy in the treatment of Prostate cancer.

-Not all patients are medically suited to robotic technique and to reduce the risk of significant complications it is critical that these patients not be inappropriately operated using robotic technology.
+Not all patients are medically suited to robotic surgery for prostate cancer and to reduce the risk of significant complications it is critical that these patients not be inappropriately operated using robotic technology.
 Patients absolutely and relatively unsuitable for robotic surgery would include those who have had a prior major intra-abdominal surgery, laparoscopic mesh hernia repair and certain patients who have had prior prostate surgery.
 Patients suffering from glaucoma or other eye diseases may not be suitable for robotic technique as it involves surgery in the head down position.

 Surgical incisions for open vs.robot-assisted radical prostatectomy.

 Get Effective & Precise Treatment with Robotic Prostatectomy

 Robot assisted laparoscopic radical prostatectomy involves the use of minimally invasive laparoscopic technique.
 The prostate gland is removed via six small abdominal incisions, the surgery is facilitated by a powerful intra-abdominal digital camera that allows for precise magnified visualisation of the surgical anatomy.

 Laparoscopic visualisation of the prostate during robot-assisted surgery.